-Join Malcolm Shore for an in-depth discussion in this video Introduction to virtualization, part of Introduction to Kali Linux.
+Join Malcolm Shore for an in-depth discussion in this video Introduction to virtualization, part of Learning Kali Linux.

 This course will give prospective ethical hackers a short overview of the tools in Kali Linux.
 Cybersecurity expert Malcolm Shore shows how to set up a virtual environment for testing, configure Kali Linux, and install toolsets for information gathering, vulnerability assessment, password and hash cracking, and target exploitation.